RuthUlloa/RuthUlloa.github.io/README.md

 - Design and implement the multi-threading APIs used by the management-plane processes, which help reducing defects introduced by developers as the logic to spawn, join, and detach threads is better controlled.
+- Design and implement an API for dynamic monitoring Database columns on-demand, reducing memory consumption.
 - Developed a common infrastructure for binary logging.
 - Developed automated regression and integration tests that are part of ArubaOS-CX CIT platform.